oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/trace-supply-network/trace-supply-network.md

 ## Introduction

-Kevin's next question is, “If we accept returns, what do we need to trace back to, and how far did the suspect path reach?”
-A component lot, supplier site, store delivery, and customer purchase are related, but a flat table list makes the route hard to explain.
+With stores assigned to response centers, Kevin now asks a different question: if a customer returns a HeatPro unit, where did its components come from, and which customers may have received units from the same batch?
+The answer spans component lots, supplier sites, store deliveries, and purchases.
+A list of separate tables makes that hard to follow.

-David models the recall as connected business entities over the existing operational tables.
-The graph does not become a second system of record.
-It gives the team a way to ask about paths: upstream from B-482 to components and suppliers, or downstream through shipments, stores, purchases, and customers.
+David defines those existing recall tables as a graph.
+The graph is not a separate copy of the data.
+It gives the team a direct way to follow a route upstream from B-482 to components and suppliers, or downstream through shipments, stores, purchases, and customers.

-Tim creates `RECALL_GRAPH` and uses `GRAPH_TABLE` to query those paths.
-He explains how the graph definition exposes the relationships while the relational rows remain current.
-The SQL makes Kevin's traceability question concrete rather than leaving it to manual joins and screenshots.
+Tim creates `RECALL_GRAPH` and uses `GRAPH_TABLE` to query those routes.
+The graph definition describes how the existing relational rows connect.
+Tim can answer Kevin's questions with SQL instead of building long manual joins or moving data to another system.

-By the end of the lab, Kevin can see 25 component paths, suspect thermostat and thermal-sensor routes, and 600 downstream exposure paths across 120 stores.
-David now has the relationship evidence needed for the returns workflow.
+By the end of the lab, the database can show the 25 component lots used in B-482, their suppliers, and the 600 customer records connected to 120 affected stores.
+David can use those results in the returns workflow.

 Estimated Time: 10 minutes